West coast rock lobster

 SASSI status – Red (don't buy)

 Over and above this catch, recreational fishers take out about 69 tonnes per year.
-This is a substantial amount and recreational fishers should make certain that they and others keep to the regulations.
-This will ensure that the fishery remains sustainable and that they can continue to enjoy this pastime in the future.
+This is a substantial amount, and recreational fishers should ensure they and others keep to the regulations.
+This will ensure that the fishery remains sustainable and that they can continue to enjoy this pastime.

 Support these regulations

 Make sure you know when the season for West Coast rock lobster opens and only fish for them during this time.